This glossary defines common terms that you might see while working with TripBuilder and TripBooster or throughout our Help Center.

 Backoffice part of the TripBuilder solution.
 See Cockpit for further information.

-Additional component that can be added to a template, such as: Driver/Guide Options, Entrance Fees, Service Charges, etc.
+An additional component that can be added to a template, such as Driver/Guide Options, Entrance Fees, Service Charges, etc.

 Business To Business: Typically app-* where a travel agent is logged in and books for the customer.